nrfconnect/sdk-nrf/include/bluetooth/mesh/models.rst

    :glob:

    ../../../include/bluetooth/mesh/gen_*
+   ../../../include/bluetooth/mesh/lightness.rst

 Common model types
 ===================

 Models in the Bluetooth Mesh Model Specification share some common types, that are collected in a single header file.

+The following types are common for all models:

 API documentation
 ******************